dendronhq/dendron-site/vault/dendron.topic.special-notes.scratch-note.md

 ---
 id: 7cm2e0qrn0t29q9huszerqo
 title: Scratch Note
-desc: 'Scratch notes are self contained notes that are meant to be used as scratch pads.'
+desc: 'Scratch notes are self contained notes that are meant to be used as scratch pads'
-updated: 1661497492243
+updated: 1661749919066
 created: 1660898700748
 ---

 ## Summary

-{{fm.desc}}
+{{fm.desc}}.

-## Details
+## Use Case

 Scratch notes are analogous to scratch pads in real life.
 They are meant for quick notes that you may come later to move to a more suitable place or for one-off memos that are useful in that specific moment.